lewisevans2007/Obsidian_vault/Operating Systems/Linux/Linux File System/The Linux file system.md

 #linux
+Here are a list of folders found in the root of the [[Linux]] operating system.
 1. /: The root directory of the file system.
 2. /[[bin]]: Contains essential binary files (executable programs) required for system operation.
 3. /[[boot]]: Contains files related to the boot process, including the kernel and bootloader configuration.